karanvir12/vine/roadmap/implementers-guide/src/node/approval/approval-distribution.md

 However, awareness on its own of a (block, candidate) pair would imply that even ancient candidates all the way back to the genesis are relevant.
 We are actually not interested in anything before finality.

 We gossip assignments along a grid topology produced by the [Gossip Support Subsystem](../utility/gossip-support.md) and also to a few random peers.
-The first time we accept an assignment or approval, regardless of the source, which originates from a validator peer in a shared dimension of the grid, we propagate the message to validator peers in the unshared dimension as well as a few random peers.
+The first time we accept an assignment or approval, regardless of the source, which originates from a validator vine in a shared dimension of the grid, we propagate the message to validator peers in the unshared dimension as well as a few random peers.

 But, in case these mechanisms don't work on their own, we need to trade bandwidth for protocol liveness by introducing aggression.